MaterializeInc/materialize/doc/user/content/overview/isolation-level.md

 piece of data has been fully ingested from an upstream source AND is included in the results of some read transaction THEN all subsequent read transactions are guaranteed to see that piece of data.

-## Choosing the Right Isolation Level
+## Choosing the right isolation level

 It may not be immediately clear which isolation level is right for you.
 Materialize recommends to start with the default Strict Serializable isolation level.
 If you are noticing performance issues on reads, and your application does not need